 Browse and Play Tab Navigation Screens

-Navigation for both Browse and Play tabs starts with the current location, performing a search for venues that have pinball machines in our database sorted by distance.
+The app defaults you on the center Play tab, with the big Scorbit S. Navigation for both Browse and Play tabs starts with the current location, performing a search for venues that have pinball machines in our database sorted by distance.
 If a player is inside a venue, the app will open in the play tab within that venue.
 Otherwise, both tabs allow you to find machines by typing an address, zip code, name of venue, or in the case of the browse tab, a name of a machine if you’re looking for a particular one close by.

-When selecting a machine within a venue, a user can watch a game that is in session (if this is a Scorbitron-enabled machine) or choose to play on that machine.
-Users are presented with one player slot for each of the four player game selected.
+Once someone presses Start on the actual game, anyone viewing this session screen will be presented with player slots for each of player added to the game.
 If a player hits the start button on the physical pinball machine once, it’s a one player game, and if they hit the start button four times, it’s a four player game, etc.

-Initially, the slots do not have player information besides the generic “Player 1, Player 2…” However, a user of the app can press one player slot and “claim” the slot as theirs.
+If you do nothing else at this point, you're a spectator.
+Initially, the slots do not have player information besides the generic “Player 1, Player 2…” However, before or during play, you may press a player slot and “claim” the slot!
 Other users of the app and other visualizations of the game sessions will see that player’s chosen display name.
-A long press will deselect a slot.
-When the game is over, the session ends and the player is encouraged to share their score.
+You may only choose one slot per Scorbit user.
+A long press will deselect a slot and make it available to claim again.

-By default, the Community tab shows you a feed of scores and challenges from other people you follow.
+Similarly, from the Community tab, you can find other people’s profiles.
+By default, the Community tab shows you a feed of scores and challenges from other people you follow: